PolishHunter/CarPickerdia/README.md

 9. As a user, I want to have a directory where I could store all the car proposals previously done, so that I can go back and compare with the other results.

+10. As a user, I want to have a suggest button in the search view, so that I can get a visual representation of the car as an image.

+11. As a user, I want to get the name of the manufacturer displayed over the image, so that I know what cars I am going to search for.

+12. As a user, I want to have a search field so that I can type in the name of the specific car brand.

 Medium priority

 1. As a user I want to see in which country a certain car was manufactured, so that it might be easier to search for it in the future.